eshanama18/Hackathon/README.md

     - added link of website to README.md
     - added customer requests to README.md
     - added current status to README.md
+- 3-28-2019
+    - deleted Java workshop
+    - changed some workshop descriptions
+    - replaced old logo with new logo
+    -
 ## Customer Requests

 - Make jumbotron background a picture of the AcademiesHacks